JamyJones/jjdgdjf/msg.md

-what is bitmap stride in pfium
+what is bitmap stride in pfium?